 We are learning more about BII because women have been sharing their experiences on social media and raising awareness of the condition. (there are social media groups over 100,000 strong dedicated to BII) Because the word is beginning to get out, more women have been reporting symptoms to their doctors and the FDA.

 Signs of Breast Implant Illness

-These are symptoms of breast implant illness that have been reported and you should be aware of:
+Some symptoms of breast implant illness that women have experienced include:

-- Digestive System Issues – Metabolic changes, constipation, gastrointestinal issues (leaky gut), which often signals an autoimmune issue.
+- Digestive system issues – metabolic changes, constipation, gastrointestinal issues (leaky gut), which often signal an autoimmune issue.

-- Sleep Issues – Not being able to sleep at all or stay asleep.
+- Sleep issues – not being able to sleep at all or having issues staying asleep.

-- Weakened Immune System – Easily catch common illnesses such as flu or cold, achy muscles, prolonged healing time for superficial wounds, sudden food allergies and intolerance, dizziness, migraines.
+- Weakened immune system – easily catch common illnesses such as flu or cold, achy muscles, prolonged healing time for superficial wounds, sudden food allergies and intolerance, dizziness, and migraines.

-- Mental Health Issues – Mental health issues can be caused by lack of sleep, hormone imbalances, continually feeling weak and sick can cause anxiety, depression, mood swings.
+- Mental health issues – mental health issues can be caused by lack of sleep, hormone imbalances, and continually feeling weak and sick can cause anxiety, depression, and mood swings.

 - Autoimmune disorders – Crohn’s disease, rheumatoid arthritis, ulcerative colitis, lupus, Grave’s disease, Hashimoto’s thyroiditis, multiple sclerosis, etc.